 We're proud of reaching a concept that answers to student’s aspirations for empowerment and personalization.
 Physical activities are often a pain for students due to excessive intensity or lack of interest in proposed activities that has no relationship with their preferences and biorhythm.
 Playdate would make learning physical education and practicing physical activities more practical and personalized so no one has to feel excluded or embarrassed for not being able to perform as well as the top one.

 What we learned

 During our discovery phase, we learned that many activities that are assigned at school are not enjoyed by all students, and many wished for a solution that allowed them to choose activities that matched their particular preferences and biorhythm.
 We also learned that many students dislike physical activity because they are reluctant to be visible to other students.
 Our solution addresses this by facilitating a fun and interactive approach to physical activity.

 What's next for Playdate

-What's next for Playdate is an iterative process to refine the concept we reached considering feedback, suggestions and findings from concept test.
-Then make it tangible with an interface for user testing and move to market validation.
-If markets show interest in the solution, productized it to a specific market and scale it by adapting the solution to the specifics of other markets.
+What's next for Playdate is an iterative development process to refine the concept we reached considering feedback, suggestions and findings from concept test.
+Next, make it tangible with a prototype for user testing and move with market validation.
+If markets show interest in the solution, to productized it for the market and scale it by adapting the solution to the specifics of other markets.